Artificial intelligence (Ai) is a strategically important sector for Europe and it will continue to be a driver for economic development.

 Europe is not the leading continent when it comes to Ai, that crown is taken by China and America.
 This is worrying for the EU as they are the second largest economic power.
 If they don’t step up their game soon, they’ll fall behind.

-But of the digital companies in Europe, many of them have been acquired by international companies.
+But of the artificial intelligence startups in Europe, many of them have been acquired by international companies.
 And Europe does have the potential to become the largest Ai market in terms of size and market value.
 But there is one crucial factor that is holding them back – cross-border purchasing.

 And from sector to sector, the adoption is dispersed too.
 Generally some sectors are further ahead, for example, financial services, media, and tech.
 Although public sectors, fragmented sectors, and asset-heavy sectors are lagging behind.

 It’s an opportunity for companies to seriously enhance their performance capabilities and have a competitive edge.
 It will majorly increase the productivity within workplaces, improve data analysis, and could provide entirely new solutions and possibilities for companies.

 Currently, 400+ Ai startups reside in continental Europe, and the number is growing.
-The United Kingdom remains the dominating force in Europe, with London taking the lead with over 90 startups, followed by Germany (Berlin), France (Paris), and Spain (Madrid).
+The United Kingdom remains the dominating force in Europe, with London taking the lead with over 90 Ai startups, followed by Germany (Berlin), France (Paris), and Spain (Madrid).
 Both the UK and France have made investment in Ai a top priority, and it is hoped that other European countries will follow suit.

 With a growing sector, the EC has noticed the need for support to increase the growth of these early-stage companies.
 They’ve recently pledged an increase for annual investment in Ai by 70% to 1.5 billion euros under the programme Horizon 2020 (for innovation and research).

 This recent investment will hopefully prevent the EU from losing a competitive edge, and avoid a brain drain as some of the top academics in computer science have been educated in Europe, but many have left to jobs abroad.

 Europe pales in comparison with around 2-3 billion euros.
 But investments are increasing, and projections for 2020 are looking promising with the EU commission urging public and private investors to reach an expected 20 billion euros.

 There are two types of artificial intelligence that are worth mentioning – narrow and general.
 We’ve created Artificial Narrow Intelligence (ANI).
-And it’s programmed to handle specific task, and extremely well.
+And it’s programmed to handle a specific task, and extremely well.

 One example of ANI is Alpha Go Zero.
 This deep learning algorithm was created to play the game Go.
 Go is the oldest (3,000+ years old) and most studied game in human history, and stands as a great example for how far we’ve come with Ai.

-The second version, Alpha Go Zero played only against itself, and beat the human taught algorithm in the ancient game 100-0 in just 40 days.
+Alpha Go Zero played only against itself, and beat the human taught algorithm in the ancient game 100-0 in just 40 days.
 It also created entirely new moves unknown to humans.
-Now, keep in mind, this is only narrow intelligence and it has already surpassed human level intelligence, even if only in one area.
+Now, keep in mind, this is only narrow intelligence and it has already surpassed human-level intelligence, even if only in one area.

 It is this form of Ai that the (let’s call them laggards) are creating a fuss over.
-This fear of Ai is causing policy makers and the public to shy away from this technology.
+This fear of Ai is causing policymakers and the public to shy away from this technology.